Who is eligible for off-campus services?

-Identify books that you need using the library catalog.
+Identify books that you need using Library Search.

 Use the form for ILLiad to request that the books be sent to your home.
 Specify that you are a distance student.

 Books owned by Rowan University Libraries will be shipped to you, if you are within the continental US, via USPS.
 The Libraries will provide a return label in the package.

 You have access to all electronic resources subscribed to by Rowan University Libraries.
 To use the resources, log in with your Rowan username and password.

 When in Doubt, Cite!

 When deciding whether a citation is required for a particular piece of information, a good principle to follow is "When in doubt, cite!"
 It is never wrong to cite a source, but the failure to cite a source when it is required constitutes plagiarism.
 Below are four scenarios which typically require the inclusion of properly formatted in-text and end of work citations across most disciplines.

 What to cite:

 1. Paraphrases: A paraphrase is the presentation of another's work or ideas using your own words and sentence structure, which requires a citation.
 Refer to the Paraphrasing/Summarizing page within this guide for assistance with the proper formulation of paraphrases.

 2. Summaries: In a summary, you are often condensing a large work, or a portion of a large work, in order to present the main ideas in a concise manner, which means it is still the work of another person, necessitating a citation.
 Refer to the Paraphrasing/Summarizing page within this guide for assistance with the proper formulation of summaries.